Korea Social Value Festa GCSF

 Aug 7, 2025

-Cooperation and Nurturing Strategies for Solving Social Problems Between Korean and Japanese University Students
+Collaboration and Nurturing Strategies for Solving Social Issues between Korean and Japanese University Students

-2.Location: Main Stage of the Republic of Korea Social Value Festa (Samsung-dong COEX)
+2.Location: South Korea Social Value Festa Main Stage (Samsung-dong COEX)

 3.Target Participants: Student Entrepreneurs, Education/Investment/Policy/Support Personnel, Startups, etc.